Done with Mirrors

 Done with Mirrors is the eighth studio album by American rock band Aerosmith, released on November 4, 1985.
 It marked the return to the band of guitarists Joe Perry, who left in 1979 and Brad Whitford, who departed in 1981.
 The band's first album on Geffen Records, it was intended as their ‘comeback’.
-However, the record didn’t live up to commercial expectations despite positive reviews.
+However, the record failed to live up to commercial expectations despite positive reviews.

 Background

-"Let the Music Do the Talking" was a rerecording of the title track from first album by the Joe Perry Project, with altered lyrics and melody.

 Brad Whitford revealed that producer Ted Templeman wanted to capture the band's aggressive, "out of control freight train" sound by removing the red light indicating that recording was underway (a technique he had used to capture Van Halen's sound).
 Templeman told the band to run through the songs in the studio and recorded them without their knowledge.
 Whitford referred to the nerves generated when knowingly recording songs as "the red light blues".

 "I had a great time making that record," Templeman told The Washington Posts Geoff Edgers, "and Steven was one of the most amazing guys.
-But we had to do that record in Berkeley because they didn’t want those guys to score (drugs).
-They didn’t want them to be in L.A. or San Francisco.
-I wasn’t familiar with the board.
+But we had to do that record in Berkeley because they didn't want those guys to score (drugs).
+They didn't want them to be in L.A. or San Francisco.
+I wasn't familiar with the board.
 As a producer, if you know your room and the mic preamps, you know how things are going to sound.
-I don’t think I made Joey’s drums sound as good as they could have or Joe’s guitar."
+I don't think I made Joey's drums sound as good as they could have or Joe's guitar."

+Joe Perry recalled recording in a 2022 interview: "[...] with the rest of the songs, there was a vibe to them where they were just raw and dirty.
+I still wish I could have maybe polished a few more things or maybe put a couple more overdubs on it, but all in all, I think it did what it was supposed to do.
+I think it kind of showed me what we needed to do, what we were, and where we needed to be for the next one.
+I think we had to do that record to get to the next step and really take ourselves out of the usual way we were writing and recording."